kwladyka/form-validator-cljs/README.md

 Why?
 I need it myself.
 But I didn't find any library which satisfy me, so I wrote my own.

+## Tutorial and Demo

+Discover it naturally by real code: https://kwladyka.github.io/form-validator-cljs/

+The best to do after this readme.
+But if you are inpatient take a look and back here.

 ## Add dependency

 ### deps.edn